mhdfaizjabir/mhdfaizjabir/README.md

 #  Hi, I’m Mohammad Faiz Jabir 👋🏽

-I'm a 20-year-old developer based in Doha,QATAR.I'm passionate about crafting digital experiences.
+I'm a 20-year-old developer based in Doha,QATAR.

 - 🌱 I’m currently learning Bachelor of Applied Science in Data Science & Artificial Intelligence & Machine Learning at [University of Doha for Science & Technoology, Qatar].